Hopeland-Systems-Capstone/Hopeland-Systems-API/README.md

 // Delete the user with user_id 0
 users_api.deleteUser(0);

-// Get the user who's name is User1 users_api.getUserByUsername("User1");

-// Get the user who's email is user1@gmail.com users_api.getUserByEmail("user1@gmail.com");
+// Get the user with id 1

-// Get all sensors User1 has access to users_api.getUserSensorsByUsername("User1");
+users_api.getUser(1);

-// Get all sensors user1@gmail.com has access to users_api.getUserSensorsByEmail("user1@gmail.com");
+// Get all sensors a user with id 1 has access to users_api.getUserSensors(1);

-// Check if User1's hashed password is xxxx users_api.verifyUsernamePasswordCombo("User1","xxxx");

-// Check if user1@gmail.com's hashed password is xxxx users_api.verifyEmailPasswordCombo("user1@gmail.com","xxxx");
+// Check if user with user_id 1's hashed password is xxxx users_api.verifyUserPassword(1,"xxxx");

-// Add sensor 0 to User1
-users_api.addSensorToUserWithUsername("User1",0);

-// Add sensor 0 to user1@gmail.com
+// Add sensor 0 to user with id 1
-users_api.addSensorToUserWithEmail("user1@gmail.com",0);

-// Remove sensor 0 from User1
-users_api.removeSensorFromUserWithUsername("User1",0);
+users_api.addSensorToUser(1,0);

-// Remove sensor 0 from user1@gmail.com
+// Remove sensor 0 from user  with id 1
-users_api.removeSensorFromUserWithEmail("user1@gmail.com",0);

-// Add alert with alert id 0 to user User1 users_api.addAlertToUserWithUsername("User1", 0)
+users_api.removeSensorFromUser(1,0);

-// Add alert with alert id 0 to user user1@gmail.com users_api.addAlertToUserWithEmail("user1@gmail.com", 0)
+// Add alert with alert id 0 to user with id 1 users_api.addAlertToUser(1, 0)

-// Remove alert with alert id 0 from user User1 users_api.removeAlertFromUserWithUsername("User1", 0)

-// Remove alert with alert id 0 from user user1@gmail.com users_api.removeAlertFromUserWithEmail("user1@gmail.com", 0)
+// Remove alert with alert id 0 from user with id 1 users_api.removeAlertFromUser(1, 0)

 // Get all alerts from user with id 0 users_api.getAlerts(0)